endoflife-date/endoflife.date/products/confluence.md

 Confluence has both LTS and non-LTS releases.
 There is approximately one LTS release per year, which receive security support and bug fixes for 2 years.
-The non-LTS releases are rarely backported for security and bug fixes, which means that you have to watch patch notes and keep up with current releases to keep your install secure.
+The non-LTS releases are rarely backported for security and bug fixes, which means that you have to watch patch notes and keep up with current releases to keep your installation secure.

 More information about enterprise LTS releases can be found in [this article](https://www.atlassian.com/blog/enterprise/introducing-enterprise-releases).